 Fill your baby up with milk!
 Nurse or give your baby a bottle right before bedtime.
 Babies with full tummies sleep better!
 Sometimes Artie will refuse his bottle when we are away from home.

 If I turn out the lights, turn on his sound machine and leave the room for a few minutes, Artie usually realizes it’s time for bed and will drink his bottle.
 He just needs some alone time to settle down in his new environment.

 This is how to get your baby to sleep away from home!
 I hope these tips were helpful and that you and your little one get plenty of rest and relaxation on your trip away from home!

-If you enjoyed this article check out How To Survive Baby’s First Road Trip and The Ultimate Packing List For Traveling With Baby!
+If you enjoyed this article check out How To Survive Baby’s First Road Trip!

 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.
 To receive free shipping on Amazon purchases sign up for an Amazon Prime 30-Day Free Trial!